w3c/compute-pressure/high-level-states.md

 > **Developer**: *Great, we are doing good and the user experience is optimal!*

-> **System**: *The user turned on background blurring, pressure is now critical.
+> **System**: *The user turned on background blur, pressure is now critical.
 If you stay in this state for extended time, the system might start throttling*

-> **Developer**: *OK, let’s only show video stream for 4 people (not 8) and tell the users to turn off background blurring for a better experience*
+> **Developer**: *OK, let’s only show video stream for 4 people (instead of 8) and tell the users to turn off background blur for a better experience*

-> **System**: *User still wants background blurring on, but pressure is now back to serious, so we are doing good*
+> **System**: *User still wants to keep background blur on, but pressure is now back to serious, so we are doing good*

 Other advantage
 ---

-Another advantage is that this approach allows for considering multiple signals and innovation in software and hardware.
-For instance a CPU can consider memory pressure, thermal conditions etc and map this to these states.
-As silicon makers strive in making the fastest silicon that offers the best user experience, it is very important that a system wouldn’t be considered in critical state when it is in fact not.
+Another advantage is that this high-level abstraction allows for considering multiple signals and adapts to constant innovation in software and hardware below the API layer.
+For instance, a CPU can consider memory pressure, thermal conditions and map them to these states.
+As the industry strives to make the fastest silicon that offers the best user experience, it is important that the API abstraction that developers will depend on is future-proof and stands the test of time.

-If we exposed raw values like clock speed, a developer might hardcode that everything about 90% of base clock is considered critical, which could be the case on some systems, but when in fact on a well cooled system with an advanced CPU, you might go way beyond base clock (frequency boosting) without it negatively affecting the system.
-It is also very hard to know what silicon advantages will exist in the future, but if software is coding in such a way that it ignores these advantages, then software performance might be stuck in the past.
+If we'd expose low-level raw values such as clock speed, a developer might hardcode in the application logic that everything above 90% the base clock is considered critical, which could be the case on some systems today, but wouldn't generalize well.
+For example, on a desktop form factor or on a properly cooled laptop with an advanced CPU, you might go way beyond the base clock with frequency boosting without negative impacting user experience, while a passively-cooled mobile device would likely behave differently.